open-quantum-safe/libssh/README.md

 3. Choose an appropriate installation location for OQS's libraries and include files.
 Example choices are `/usr/local` or `/usr/local/oqs` for a system-wide installation, or `${HOME}/oqs` or `${HOME}/build/oqs` for a user-local installation.
 This can be anywhere, but in the instructions below we refer to it as `${OQS_ROOT_DIR}`.

 4. Build and install liboqs.
+Change directory into the repository for liboqs cloned above, and execute these steps:

 ```
   mkdir build && cd build